DrFarukAydin/data-science-portfolio/README.md

 # Data Science Portfolio
-This repository contains my personal data related works that includes state-of-art data science, data cleaning, data manipulation, machine learning, statistical tests, as well as, financial analysis and crypto bot projects.
+This repository contains my personal data related works that includes state-of-art data science, data cleaning, data manipulation, machine learning, statistical tests, as well as financial analysis and crypto bot projects.
 These works are completed for academic studies, real-life projects and hobby interests.
-The tools utilized for this projects are mostly jupyter lab, but also includes further tools, e.g. Tableau.
+The tools utilized for these projects are mostly jupyter lab, but also includes further tools, e.g., Tableau.

 ### Tools
   - **Python**: NumPy, Pandas, Seaborn, Matplotlib, Plotly